 I’m not female so in no way am I providing expert judgement on the topic of solo female travel around Egypt.
 I know Egypt’s not the first place that comes in mind for the solo female traveler.
 The men (especially older ones) do not have the best reputation when interacting with foreigners.
 I can attest to this too as I noticed some creepy stares at my girlfriend from guys when I wasn’t by her side.

 I would recommend joining a small group tour of some sort just to get a lay of the land.
 Once you’ve familiarized yourself with the area, then do some exploring on your own.
-Egypt is a Muslim country but on the more liberal side from my experience.
+Egypt is a Muslim country but ever so slightly more on the liberal side from my experience.
 Girls should still try and dress modestly especially when traveling through the main cities (all good when along the Red Sea).

 I met many solo female travelers in Egypt that had nothing but positive things to say about their experiences.
 One girl I met living in Sharm El Sheikh said she’s always felt more safe in Egypt than she did back home in Italy.
 Obviously everyone has their own experiences and opinions of Egypt, but overall I think it is quite alright for female travelers.